LarryAlexander/jot-support/README.md

 Jot respects your privacy.
 We do not collect personal data beyond what's necessary for app functionality.

+For a comprehensive overview of our data practices, please read our full [Privacy Policy](privacy-policy.html).

 ## Updates

 Jot is continually improving.
 Make sure to keep your app updated to the latest version for the best experience and newest features.